czue/pegasus-docs/subscriptions.md

 More details on custom webhooks can be found in the [dj-stripe documentation](https://dj-stripe.readthedocs.io/en/stable/usage/webhooks.html).

 Good luck collecting and managing your first subscription payments!

+## Feature-Gating

+Pegasus ships with a demo page with a few feature-gating examples, including:

+1. Changing content on a page based on the user/team's subscription.
+1. Restricting access to an entire page based on the user/team's subscription.
+1. Showing subscription details like plan, payment details, and renewal date.

+For additional questions on feature-gating don't hesitate to get in touch!